PTPells/ptpedia/ideas.md

 **8/21:** my intention right now is all about workflow: optimal batch weight, chaff removal, logging, cooling, etc. but roasting just twice has brought renewed focus to, what feel like, the many holes in my knowledge: developing better baseline tastes for diff. regions, identifying different roast profiles, etc. i'm eager to answer them, but more so excited that they feel almost important. "important" maybe because i immediately know where and how i'll apply their answers when i eventually arrive at them?

 #### top of mind
++ **Accessibility/Inclusivity:** something to do with a precursor for collaboration being a shared understanding of a language, history, fact, method, etc. and highly referential art or technical nomenclature in a business/cutlural settting as exclusionary practices.
 +  **improvisation:** consumption/everyday routines as acts of resistance/protest.
 I wonder if time fits here.
 The question I have in mind here is something like: *how much of each day do you feel like you have an intention for?* Or maybe this is better suited for **free time**?
 + **faith:** i don't have a specific question in mind per se...it's more that i've become interested in finding the language to articulate my own.
 + **longevity:**  is how i think about running and what i expect from it sustainable? what about my running practice do i need to maintain or change to improve my chances of being able to run comfortably for the next 40 years?